JulienBarreira/speech-to-text/README.md

 ### Installing

-Go to [https://cloud.google.com/speech-to-text/](https://cloud.google.com/speech-to-text/) and create an account to get a "credential.json" file, and paste it in the root directory.
+Go to [https://cloud.google.com/speech-to-text/](https://cloud.google.com/speech-to-text/), create an account to get a "credential.json" file, and paste it in the root directory.

 Install dependencies: